MDGitHubRepo/turtle-wow-call-of-elements/README.md

 Shaman totem addon for turtle wow.
 Based on https://github.com/laytya/CallOfElements, using an older version for vanilla client.

 To use the addon:
-# download repo or release
+* download repo or release
-# extract files to folder named "CallOfElements" in turtel wow Interface/Addons folder path
+* extract files to folder in turtle wow Interface/Addons folder path
+* rename folder to "CallOfElements"